manpagez: man pages & more

 write as per the comma separated symbol list

-seek=N (or oseek=N) skip N obs-sized output blocks
+seek=N (or oseek=N) skip N obs sized output blocks

-skip=N (or iseek=N) skip N ibs-sized input blocks
+skip=N (or iseek=N) skip N ibs sized input blocks

 status=LEVEL

-everything but error messages, 'noxfer' suppresses the final
+suppresses everything but error messages, 'noxfer' suppresses

-transfer statistics, 'progress' shows periodic transfer statistics
+the final transfer statistics, 'progress' shows periodic

 N and BYTES may be followed by the following multiplicative suffixes: